banderson19/my-app/notes.md

 * profile page and client list
 * change data base to clients and units in one home

+7/27/22
+* still styling profile page.
+* connect with unit and service attached too it.

 7/21/22
 * work on styling and getting the profile page with pretty UI
 * look up templates to do so.